frankMilde/go-challenge/04_repacking/README.md

   node *Element // Element within which the overlap region resides }
 ```
-	* The once we back up the tree, we check, if an overlap is present.
-When we fill the grid, we update the `node`, which is further up the tree, with its new `x`, `y` and `w`, `l`.
-	* Or we keep an conflict switch, if it is activated keep backing further up, until we are on top of the conflict.

 - Use a three-way tree to separete each grid into 3 non-overlapping regions.
 The upper (green), right (blue) and the former overlap (red).

   ![Three-way tree](figures/3tree.png)

   But now very small grids might occur.
-In the above example, if we have one
-	more 2x1 box it could not be placed, except for we combine the grids.
+In the above example, if we have one more 2x1 box it could not be placed, except for we combine the grids.

 ### Other ideas
 Although the graphics suggests a tree as a data structure, it would be more